 This bill would include findings that changes proposed by this bill address a matter of statewide concern rather than a municipal affair and, therefore, apply to all cities, including charter cities.

-By increasing the duties of local officials, this bill would impose a state-mandated local program.
+By increasing the duties of local officials, and by expanding the crime of perjury by requiring the certification of certain information related to labor standards, this bill would impose a state-mandated local program.

-(2) This bill would provide that the provisions of this bill are severable.
+(2) This bill would provide that its provisions are severable.

 (3) The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.